brightio/penelope/README.md

 ## Contribution
-If you want to contribute to this project please report bugs, unexpected program behaviours and/or new ideas.
+Your contributions are invaluable!
+If you’d like to help, please report bugs, unexpected behaviors, or share new ideas.
+However, avoid making pull requests from IDEs that enforce PEP8 and unintentionally restructure the entire codebase.

 ## TODO